Last Updated on February 23, 2024 by Ch David

 You can tell if any Dunks are fake with this guide.

-Our tutorial is designed to suit any colorway.
+Our expert Dunk authenticators designed this tutorial to suit any colorway.

 You can tell if Nike Dunks are real by looking at the interior side of the tongue.
 Fake pairs always have slanted text and misplaced inscriptions, unlike the real pairs that are 100% flawless.